TomatenKuchenDEV/docs/docs/reactionroles.md

 ---
 title: Reaction, button and select roles
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 Reaction-, button- and selectroles, also known as selfroles, allow users to pick the roles they want themselves.
 image: /img/button_selectrole.png
 ---